 With a similar HS (High Speed) craft it’s possible to commute with family and guests up to 12, and a crew of 12, around the beautiful Med and beyond.

 You can go to sleep tonight in Palma, and wake up in Monaco or in Malta tomorrow morning, your personal assistant is onboard with you, your beloved wardrobe, your office, your computer, the library, they are there too, fully operational during the entire journey.

 The hull of this yacht is optimized for semi-displacing and planing speed.
-Considering for 24 people to travel – with every luxury – at 70 km/h (or 35 knots!!), the time loss and emissions have found a good compromise, maybe more efficient than moving by plane or by displacement yacht, as pointed out in an interesting article on Nautica from Eng.
-A. Mancini.
+Considering for 24 people to travel – with every luxury – at 70 km/h (or 35 knots!!), the time loss and emissions have found a good compromise, maybe more efficient than moving by plane or by a ferry boat.

 Renderings of the interior of the vessel, with furnitures Made in Italy.
 Onboard there are also the amenities of a large custom yacht.